Having Our Say: The Delany Sisters' First 100 Years (film)

 Having Our Say: The Delany Sisters' First 100 Years is a 1999 American made-for-television drama film directed by Lynne Littman.
 The film is an adaptation of the 1993 biography Having Our Say: The Delany Sisters' First 100 Years written by Sarah Louise Delany (nicknamed "Sadie"), Annie Elizabeth Delany, and journalist Amy Hill Hearth.
 The telefilm adaptation was written by Emily Mann, who also adapted the book for the Broadway stage (1995).
 The film first aired on CBS on April 18, 1999, just three months after Sadie died.
+The film starred Diahann Carroll, Ruby Dee and Amy Madigan.

 Premise

 The daughters of a former slave who became the first African-American elected bishop in the Episcopal Church in the United States, the sisters were Civil Rights pioneers but were unknown until journalist Amy Hill Hearth interviewed them for a feature story in The New York Times in 1991.
 The sisters were then 101 and 103 years old.

 Sadie, the older of the sisters, was the first African-American permitted to teach Domestic Science at the high school level in the New York City public schools.
 Bessie was the second African-American woman licensed to practice dentistry in New York State.
 The biopic deals with the trials and tribulations they faced during a century of life.
 The sisters share their stories with Ms. Hearth, the journalist (and later, the co-author of their book).
 Pivotal scenes are re-enacted through flashbacks.